 I’m all about food being healthier, but I don’t want it to taste healthy.
-That’s why, when I read about Whole Grain White Flour, I decided that I wanted to try it.
+That’s why, when I read about Whole Grain White Flour, I decided that I needed to try it.
 It sounded like it would fit both my requirements of being healthier AND not tasting like it’s healthy.
 I must say that Whole Grain White Flour is delicious!
-I think that it more than fits my requirements.
+It actually more than fits my requirements.
 I’ve been using it exclusively for over a year now, and the only thing that I don’t like it in is brownies (as the texture is a little off).

 I had to buy a bag of all-purpose flour to make salt dough ornaments with last Christmas, otherwise I don’t keep it in the house.
 I’m glad that I had it or I couldn’t have shown you the nutritional differences.
 Anyway, please don’t mind the scans that I took, I hope that you can read everything clearly.